IS561/EmploymentClassification/Final-Revised-Version---Entity-Classes-and-Relationships.md

 *  Working position
 *  Type of employment

-**Relationships**

-**1. Adheres to**

-Scope Note: Policy associated with an Employee helps determine employment type.
-Domain: Policy.
-Codomain: employee.
-Arity: 2.
-Cardinality: 1-to-many

-**2.Holds**
+# Relationships

+**1.Holds**

-Scope Note: Participation of an employee in an employment position.
+Scope Note: Participation of employees in different employment positions.

 Domain: Employee.

 Codomain: Employment Position.

 Arity:2.

 Cardinality: many-to-many

-**3.Managed by**
+**2.Managed by**

-Scope Note: to determine concurrent employment.
+Scope Note: To determine concurrent employment.

 Domain: Employee.

 Codomain: Department.

 Arity: 2.

 Cardinality: many to many

-**4.Has**
+**3.Has**

 Scope Note: An employee has a type of employment at the university.

 Domain: Employee.

-Codomain: Employment Type.
+Codomain: Employment

+Type.
 Arity: 2.

 Cardinality: many-to-1

+Remarks:

 * Many employees can have one employment type
-* One employee can also only have one employment type
+* One employee can have only one employment type

-**5. Filled by**
+**4. Filled by**

 Scope Note: When an employment position has been assigned an appointment.

 Domain: Employment Position.

 Codomain: Appointment.

 Arity: 2.

 Cardinality: 1-to-many

+Remarks:

-* A instance of position can have many appointments over time
+* An instance of position can have many appointments over time
 * An instance of appointment can only be made to one position

-**6.Is replacing**
+**5. Is replacing**

 Scope Note: Whether an employee is replacing a regular employee on temporary leave.

 Domain: Employee.

 Codomain: Employee.

 Arity: 2.

 Cardinality: 1-to-1

+Remarks:

 * One employee is temporarily replacing another employee

-**7.Employed for in prior fiscal year**
+**6.Employed for in prior fiscal year**

-Scope Note: Amount of time an employee is employed by the university in prior fiscal year.
+Scope Note: Amount of time an employee is employed by the university in the prior fiscal year.

 Domain: Employee.

 Codomain: Time Employed.

 Arity: 2.

 Cardinality: many-to-1

+Remarks:

 * Many employees can be employed for the same amount of time
 * One employee can only be employed for one amount of time

-**8.Be also**
+**7.Is also**

 Scope Note: When an employee is also a student at the university.

 Domain: Employee.

 Codomain: Student.

 Arity: 2.

 Cardinality: 1-to-1

+Remarks:

 * An employee can be a student
 * A student can be an employee

-**9.Is a part of**
+**8. Is a part of**

-Scope Note: Student is a part of a program that would make him/her a co-op student.
+Scope Note: Student is a part of a program that would make him/her a co-op or an intern student.

 Domain: Student.

-Codomain: Cooperative Program.
+Codomain: Cooperative & Intern program.

 Arity: 2.

 Cardinality: many-to-1

+Remarks:

 * Many employees can be part of a co-op program
 * An employee can only belong to one co-op program

-**10. Impacts**
+**9. Impacts**

 Scope Note: The duration of Appointment changed impacts employment type.

-Domain: Appoitment.
+Domain: Appointment.

 Codomain: Employment Type.

 Arity: 2.

 Cardinality: many-to-1

+Remarks:

 * An appointment can belong to one employment type
 * An employment type can have many appointments

-**11. Determines**
+**10. Determines**

 Scope Note: If a student is a Harvard student, then his/her employment type is student employment.

 Domain: Student.

 Codomain: Employment type.

 Arity:2.

 Cardinality: 1-to-many

+**11. Adheres to**

+Scope Note: Policy associated with an Employee.

+Domain: Employee.

+Codomain: Policy.

+Arity: 2.

+Cardinality: many-to-1

+Remarks: Many employees adhere to one policy.